Skip to content

 3

-Close and reset
+Close and reinstall

 and you’re ready for the next cycle.